19hours/sg-statutes/Acts/Land Titles Act.md

 (2) Any agreement, condition or stipulation in contravention of this section shall be void.

-(3) Where an attorney proves to the satisfaction of the Registrar that the power under which he acts is likely to be used in a series or course of similar transactions, and that complications are not likely to arise in the interpretation of the power, the Registrar may, by an endorsement on the power or a copy thereof, exempt all transactions or any particular kind or kinds of transactions from this section, and thereupon, for the duration and within the limits of that exemption, additional fees or costs as prescribed by this section are not payable.
+(3) Where an attorney proves to the satisfaction of the Registrar that the power under which he acts is likely to be used in a series or course of similar transactions, and that complications are not likely to arise in the interpretation of the power, the Registrar may, by an endorsement on the power or a duly certified copy thereof, exempt all transactions or any particular kind or kinds of transactions from this section, and thereupon, for the duration and within the limits of that exemption, additional fees or costs as prescribed by this section are not payable.

+[Act 8 of 2014 wef 15/08/2014]

 ## PART XVII